peterj/velocity-berlin-2019/01_docker/README.md

 Another fairly common task is running a container locally and exposing a port.
 For example, you can run a service inside the container, but in order to access that service, you will need to expose the container port to your host machine port so you can access it.

-Let's use a simple Node.js application that's packaged in `learncloudnative/helloworld:0.1.0` image.
+Let's use a simple Node.js application that's packaged in the `learncloudnative/helloworld:0.1.0` image.

 If you just run the image, you won't be able to access the application running inside it, as the port the application is listening on within the container is not exposed to your machine.